 Comprising Agistri, Aegina, Spetses, Hydra, Poros, Salamina and the peninsula of Methana, the Saronic Islands are a wonderful destination all year round for your luxury yacht charter due to its sheltered location and breathtaking natural beauty.
 The Saronic Gulf is located just 12 nautical miles from Athens, where this postcard-pretty and understated group of islands has much to offer the visitor including natural anchorages for swimming and water sports, ancient ruins and historic towns, boutique shops, bars and restaurants.

 Wind and Sailing conditions: The Saronic, Argolic and eastern coast of the Peloponnesian Gulf is a very well protected cruising area making it fantastic for first-time charterers.
 There are mild winds, usually from the north to the northeast that average Force 3-4, as it is predominately sheltered from the strong Meltemi wind that affects most of the other Island groups in Greece.
 This sheltered location and its proximity to Athens makes it a brilliant sailing destination.

 In the Argolic Gulf around Hydra Island, the wind blows mainly from the southeast.
 The Meltemi wind can be strong in the afternoon, but otherwise, it is normally calm.
 The Katabatic wind also affects the region coming off the mountaintops of the Peloponnese though very rarely reaching higher than Force 5 and blowing for short periods.
 The average temperature from June to September in this region is 25-34°C (77-93° F) but in May and October, the weather is a little bit cooler.

 The Cyclades Islands Yacht Charter

 The Cyclades are the most famous and popular island chain in Greece.
-There are only 24 inhabited islands which have become a magnet for sailors all over the world.
+There are only 24 inhabited islands that have become a magnet for sailors all over the world.
 The most famous and popular islands within the Cyclades are Delos, Mykonos, Naxos, Paros, Santorini and Sifnos, which all have their own identity and diversity to offer an unforgettable Greek yacht charter vacation.
 For fun-filled vacations, there is no better island than Mykonos which has a plethora of beach clubs, bars and restaurants to cater to your every wish.
 Enjoy long lunches at Nammos and Scorpios Mykonos before dinner at Nobu and dance the night away at Cavo Paradiso.